 Until recently, all B2C (business to consumer) e-commerce SMS and email marketing has taken the form of one-way blasts.
 Generic, one-way marketing automation can be useful because it allows you to deliver information to large groups of people in seconds.
 Business texting services are no longer so one-dimensional, however.

 Over the past decade, email, PPC, and other one-way digital channels have become saturated.
 As a result, performance has declined sharply.
 Spam folders, filtering, number blocking, and more have rendered one-way communication ineffective compared to 10-20 years ago.

 Some SMS marketers only use texting to send one-way blasts.
 This tactic is unfortunate because SMS is one of the few marketing platforms that empower two-way engagement.

 Doing one-way SMS blasts effectively (using dedicated short code) is also too expensive for most e-commerce vendors.
-As a result, they try to save money through less-than-ideal platforms, such as shared short code and standard long code formats.
+As a result, they try to save money through less-than-ideal text marketing platforms, such as shared short code and standard long code formats.

 With dedicated short code, an organization can send a single message to thousands of phone numbers at once.
 Additionally, vendors can brand their 6-digit numbers (short code) with catchy words or easy-to-remember sequences.

 For standard long code, organizations can't send the same volume of texts at a time.
 That said, the 10-digital number (long code) does feel more personal to recipients.
 However, cell carriers are increasingly blocking these standard long code numbers for "gray routing" reasons.